lumakos/platform-go-challenge/README.md

 429: Rate limit exceeded.
 ```

-* <u>You can find the file "GWI.postman_collection.json" in the project root, which contains all the HTTP requests for this assignment.</u>
+* <u>You can find the file "GWI.postman_collection.json" in the project root, which contains all the HTTP requests for this assignment.
+Download the file, import it into Postman, and run the requests.</u>
 ---

 ## Build and start the app